AurelieGIRAUD/AurelieGIRAUD.github.io/linear_regression.md

 # Multiple Linear Regression applied to a Marketing Case Study

+### ✅ Business Case

+In this project, we are trying to predict sales revenues based on the budget invested into social media - Youtube, Facebook and some newspapers, using a multiple linear regression.
+The main focus of this project is to display how to validate the key assumptions of such a model.

 #### 📉 Dataset

 The dataset can be found on [Kaggle](https://www.kaggle.com/fayejavad/marketing-linear-multiple-regression).